Silchar

 Silchar is a city and the headquarters of the Cachar district of the state of Assam, India.
-It is 2nd largest city of North Eastern Region after Guwahati in terms of area, population and GDP.
-It is also administrative capital of Barak Valley division.
+It is second largest city of Assam after Guwahati in terms of population and GDP.
 It is located 343 km south east of Guwahati.
 It was founded by Captain Thomas Fisher in 1832 when he shifted the headquarters of Cachar to Janiganj in Silchar.
-It earned the moniker “Island of Peace” from Indira Gandhi, the then Prime Minister of India.
+It earned the moniker "Island of Peace" from Indira Gandhi, the then Prime Minister of India.
 Silchar is the site of the world's first polo club and the first competitive polo match.
 In 1985, an Air India flight from Kolkata to Silchar became the world's first all-women crew flight.
 Silchar was a tea town and Cachar club was the meeting point for tea planters.

 Etymology

-The name Silchar comes from the two Bengali words 'shil' and 'char', meaning 'rock' and 'shore/island' respectively.
 The city was founded in Janiganj-Sadarghat area of the town near the Barak bank which was used as a river port.
 It is theorised that the locals started calling the area 'Shiler Chor' meaning the rocky shore, which got shortened to 'Silchar', which was in turn adopted and popularised by the British.